Which Multicoin Exchange will be Next to Crash?

 While holding funds at these exchanges is both easy and convenient, we highly recommend researching alternative wallets to hold your savings.
 If you must trade at these exchanges (and for those interested in the top non-bitcoin cryptos like ethereum, litecoin and the like, there are better exchanges to frequent) transfer coin in to make your trades, and then transfer your new coins out immediately.
 For altcoin daytraders, hold your funds elsewhere overnight and, as always, trade only with what you can afford losing.

-Check out our guide to the best bitcoin exchanges in the market for alternatives.
+Check out our guide to the best altcoin exchanges for a look the different options out there.